-His Halloween special with Teddy Ruxpin, especially the ending.
+His Halloween Special with Teddy Ruxpin, especially the ending.
+Critic is forced to give a positive review, tries while terrified, and then screams for help.
+Then the lights go out.
 "Come dream with me tonight..."

 The end of his Full House review features a demonic growling version of the Olsen twins, who show up in one jump scare after another.
 Odds are you'll be caught off guard by at least one of them.

 That little bit where he's remembering all the torment he got about Doug.
 He starts off Stepford Smiler about it, then the voices start, and he snaps out of it with his hands covered in blood.

 "You're Doug Funnie!
 You're Doug Funnie!"

 Rob finds Critic dead in his bathtub at the end of It (1990), with "BALLOONS" scrawled in blood on the bathroom wall, and the high piano melody from the film skips like a Broken Record.